Madhubala69/knee-osteoarthritis-detection-kl-grade-classification/README.md

 ## 📌 Project Overview

 Knee Osteoarthritis (OA) is one of the most common degenerative joint diseases, causing pain, stiffness, and reduced mobility in millions of people worldwide.
 Manual interpretation of knee X-rays can be time-consuming, subjective, and inconsistent, especially when detecting early-stage OA.

 This project addresses that challenge by developing an automated deep learning–based diagnostic support system capable of classifying OA severity using knee X-ray images.
+The system uses Convolutional Neural Networks (CNNs) to learn clinically relevant patterns such as joint space narrowing, osteophyte formation, and bone deformities, enabling accurate KL-grade classification.

+---

-### Key Objectives
+## 🎯 Key Objectives

 * Detect Knee Osteoarthritis from X-ray images
 * Classify OA severity using the KL grading system